 If you've arrived unprepared without doing even the most basic form of homework beforehand, you'll likely overlook St Leonard's Church, which is a bit of a lug up a hill.

-Nearly a thousand years old, some of it, including the crypt, it's thought, which acts as an 'ossuary'.
+Nearly 1,000 years old, some of it, including the crypt, it's thought, which acts as an 'ossuary'.
 An 'ossuary' you ask?
 A room full of skulls and bones!

 It's not quite on the scale of Paris' but these bones are old, 13th-century old.
 They're thought to be from the churchyard when the foundations were dug for an extension and some of the remains are reportedly Roman, they say.